awesome-patent-mining/TFH_Annotated_Dataset/README.md

 | measurement        | one entity acts as a way to measure the other entity        | This provides a relative **permeance** of at least **1000**  |
 | other              | not belongs to the above types                              | Then, **MR resistance estimate** during polishing step is calculated from **S value** and K value |

-There are 1010 patent abstracts in this corpus, which contain 3,981 sentences.
+There are 1010 patent abstracts with 3,981 sentences in this corpus .
 We use a web-based annotation tool named *Brat*[1] for data labeling, and the annotated data is saved in '.ann' format.
-The benefit it brings is that you can display and manipulate the annotated data right away once TFH_Annotated_Dataset.zip is unzipped and placed in the corresponding repository of Brat, as shown in Fig. 1.
+The benefit of 'ann' is that you can display and manipulate the annotated data once TFH_Annotated_Dataset.zip is unzipped in the corresponding repository of Brat, here we provide a demo as shown in Fig. 1.

 ![check ./image/brat_example.png in case image can't be shown](./image/brat_example.png)